 Align the board with climate goals

-Write directors’ responsibilities into, for example, company policies or articles of association.
+Companies are increasingly required to consider climate change as part of their corporate governance.
+To align directors’ duties with climate targets, consider whether to integrate climate considerations into core governance documentation by updating company policies and articles of association.
+Directors should be held accountable for reducing the company’s emissions and achieving other climate goals.
 This incentivises directors to align the business with Paris Agreement goals, especially if they risk personal liability for failing to comply.

 The directors shall manage [the Company] in a manner that achieves all of the following: